eraybasar/pesdk-docs/_guides/android/v5/resources/faq.md

 ### We get this build exception `Error:Failed to resolve: ly.img.android:authorization:3.0.0.12+`

-Unfortunatly, this is a bug in gradle and java
+Unfortunately, this is a bug in gradle and java

-1. You have to trust both certificates with this commandline commands
+1. You have to trust both certificates with this command line commands
 ```
 wget https://raw.githubusercontent.com/escline/InstallCert/master/InstallCert.java
 javac InstallCert.java